All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is GHK-Cu safe?

 GHK-Cu is a naturally occurring peptide in the human body.
 Studies have shown a favorable safety profile with minimal side effects.
-However, long-term data for injectable use is limited, and we recommend using GHK-Cu only under physician supervision.
+But long-term data for injectable use is limited, and we recommend using GHK-Cu only under physician supervision.
 See our GHK-Cu side effects guide for details.

 How is GHK-Cu different from other copper peptides?